Schuemi/c64-go/README.md

 How does this work?

 - The server starts an access point with a hidden Siid
-- The client searches for this access point, if he finds it he will connect
+- The clients are searching for this access point, if he finds it he will connect
-- The server tells the client what game they whant to play
+- The server tells the clients what game they whant to play
-- after starting the game on both devices they send RAW TCP packts with joysick and keyboard data to each other.
-Both devices have to know what the other is doing in every vblank.
+- after starting the game on all devices they broadcast RAW TCP packts with joysick and keyboard data to each other.
+All devices have to know what the other is doing in every vblank.

 # SAM (Simple Assembler and Monitor) (Thanks [fogsag](https://github.com/fogsag) !)